Netatalk/netatalk/README.md

 [<img src="https://sonarcloud.io/images/project_badges/sonarcloud-orange.svg" height="20" />](https://sonarcloud.io/summary/overall?id=Netatalk_netatalk)

 Netatalk is a Free and Open Source file server that implements the Apple Filing Protocol (AFP) 3.4 over TCP/IP.
-AFP was the primary file sharing protocol for Apple Macintosh and Apple II computers from 1987 to 2013, and is one of several supported protocols on macOS.
+AFP is the primary file sharing protocol used on Apple II, Classic Mac OS, and Mac OS X, as well as one of several supported protocols on macOS.
 A *NIX/*BSD system running Netatalk provides high-speed AppleShare file sharing for macOS and Classic Mac OS clients.

-It supports modern AFP features such as Bonjour, Time Machine, and Spotlight.
+Modern AFP features such as Bonjour, Time Machine, and Spotlight are supported.

 # Why Should I Use Netatalk?